 Another reason your therapist might have to share something from your session is if you tell him or her about a child or vulnerable adult who is being (or has been) abused.
 If abuse is currently going on in the life of a child or vulnerable adult, your therapist will have to make an abuse report to keep that person safe.
+This includes keeping kids safe from sexual abuse if they are in the care of someone who has sexually abused others.
 On a similar note, if you tell your therapist about someone who has been abusive towards a child or vulnerable adult and that person hasn’t previously been reported, your therapist is legally mandated to make the report.

 A third and final reason why a therapist would break confidentiality is if a judge orders your therapist to share their notes or testify in court.
 However, most therapists will be careful not to share anything other than the specific information being requested.